Cryptographic Foundation for Secure and Scalable Distributed Systems

 Introduction

 Many of today's critical infrastructures, such as power grids or cellular networks, are distributed systems comprised of autonomous nodes connected over a network.
 To avoid single points of failure, a central goal in distributed systems is to implement such systems in a fault-tolerant manner.
+Fault-tolerant systems remain secure and available even if some minority of nodes crash or spread incorrect information.

-Challenges of Cryptography
+Challenges in Cryptography

+To improve robustness and scalability, cutting-edge systems frequently rely on cryptography.
 In spite of its benefits, careless use of cryptography can incur performance penalties or lead to vulnerabilities.
 Both of these aspects significantly complicate its use in practice.
 As a result, many real-world systems use cryptography sparingly and therefore lack both robustness and scalability.

 Objectives of CRYPTOSYSTEMS